How to travel win, every single time.

 - Just like avoiding being behind someone who doesn’t know what they are doing, you do the same.
 Keep your Ipad / laptop in easy access areas.
 Invest in a proper backpack that is build for this.

 - Get in the line closest to PreCheck line.
 If lines are extremely long and Precheck lines have freed up, at times the security guards or immigration officers will waive you over to keep the lines moving and them busy.

 - Also apply the same standing in line tactics for departure.

 - Don’t forget to pack a pen for international flights to fill out the landing card.

-- Lastly, use the restroom before landing or after immigration and customs from an international flight.
+- Lastly, whilst on the airplane, use the restroom before landing or after immigration and customs from an international flight.
 This will prevent you standing in long lines at either the restroom at the airport and through immigration.

 37-38) At the airport